pmjones/adr/OBJECTIONS.md

 - dispatch directly to a _Responder_ without passing through an _Action_, in particular when there is no _Domain_ interaction needed

-- bypass any ADR subsystem entirely in favor of some other subsystem
+- bypass any ADR subsystem entirely in favor of some other subsystem, such as ...

-    - when routing fails due to URL path, HTTP method, or other mismatches
+    - when routing fails due to URL path, HTTP method, or other mismatches; or,
-    - when the requested content-type cannot be presented by a _Responder_
+    - when the requested content-type cannot be presented by a _Responder_; or,
-    - when authentication credentials or session identifiers are not present, among other things.
+    - when authentication credentials or session identifiers are not present.

 This is to say that although _Action Domain Responder_ may be one part of the request/response user interface, it may not be the entirety of the user interface.

 ## Other Patterns

 These are some of the other patterns generally seen as refinements of, replacements for, or complements to _Model View Controller_.
 See also [the pattern discussion from Derek Greer at LosTechies](http://lostechies.com/derekgreer/2007/08/25/interactive-application-architecture/).

 Is ADR really one of these other, pre-existing patterns, just under a different name?
-Here are the other patterns mentioned by critics of ADR, with their similarities and differences explained.
+Here are the other patterns that have been mentioned by critics of ADR, with their similiarties and differences explained.

+### Data Context Interaction

+[DCI is described as a complement to MVC](https://en.wikipedia.org/wiki/Data,_Context,_and_Interaction), not a replacement for MVC, since it is not a user interface pattern.
+As such, it is fair to call it a complement to ADR as well.

 ### Entity Boundary Interactor

 [EBI](http://www.whitewashing.de/2012/08/13/oop_business_applications_entity_boundary_interactor.html) appears to go by several synonyms: ports and adapters, hexagonal architecture, and [ECB](http://www.cs.sjsu.edu/~pearce/modules/patterns/enterprise/ecb/ecb.htm) (Entity-Control-Boundary).
 It is further described as part of a [Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert Martin.

-EBI is in part an alternative to MVC where the core application elements and behaviors, represented by _Interactor_ and _Entity_ objects, are separated from the incoming and outgoing data streams by a _Boundary_.
-This has the effect of cleanly separating the application itself from the details of the input and output mechanisms, so the core behaviors are never dependent on any particular element of the receiving and delivery systems.
-There is a great deal more to EBI architectures, such as use cases and roles.

-I confess to being unfamiliar with EBI, and so that description may be incorrect in whole or in part.
-It occurs to me from my limited reading EBI may better describe domain interactions rather than MVC architectural patterns.
-If the above description is accurate, it appears that ADR maps only roughly to EBI:

--  The ADR _Action_ and _Responder_ elements may represent a web-specific EBI _Boundary_.

-- The ADR _Domain_ element may represent an EBI _Interactor_ element, encapsulating or otherwise hiding the EBI _Entity_ elements from the ADR _Action_.

-Alternatively, in ports-and-adapters or hexagonal architecture terms, it may be reasonable to think of the _Action_ as a port through which an EBI _Boundary_ is invoked as part of the ADR _Domain_.
-Finally, the _Responder_ could be seen as an adapter back through which the application data is returned.

-Regardless, it does not appear ADR is a direct replacement for EBI.
-It seems more likely that they are complements to each other.

-### Data Context Interaction

-[DCI is described as a complement to MVC](https://en.wikipedia.org/wiki/Data,_Context,_and_Interaction), not a replacement for MVC.
-I think it is fair to call it a complement to ADR as well.
+As with DCI, hexagonal architecture is not a user-interface pattern.
+It too might best seen as a *complement* to MVC, not a replacement for MVC, and so it is fair to regard it as a complement to ADR as well.

 ### Model View Adapter